getkeops/keops/doc/python/installation.rst

-Conda environments can be a convenient way to get a working configuration without the root permissions that may be needed to install system dependencies such as the CUDA toolkit.
+Conda environments can be a convenient way to get a working configuration without the root permissions that may be needed to install system dependencies such as the CUDA toolkit or OpenMP.
 They are not fully isolated from every other installation mechanism, though.
 If things do not behave as expected, check whether older packages are already installed somewhere else on your system.

 The dependencies for PyKeOps are listed :ref:`above <part.PyKeOpsRequirements>`, but the exact packages needed depend on your system.
-For instance, as of May 2026, on Ubuntu 24.04 LTS with an NVIDIA GPU and driver 580 installed, but without ``nvidia-cuda-dev`` or ``nvidia-cuda-toolkit`` installed, the following commands create a working environment:
+For instance, the following commands should create a working environment:

 .. prompt:: bash $

   conda create --name keops_env python=3.14
   conda activate keops_env

-  conda install conda-forge::openmp
+  conda install libgomp
-  conda install nvidia::cuda-toolkit==12.9.2
+  conda install nvidia::cuda-toolkit
   pip install pykeops

   python -c "import pykeops; pykeops.test_numpy_bindings()"

-On Ubuntu 24.04 LTS, pinning ``cuda-toolkit`` to version 12 may be necessary.
-This pin may no longer be needed on later Ubuntu releases.

 On macOS